Table of Contents

 # Event Patterns

 Event patterns are the building blocks for the SpeQTr language.
 Each of the blocks in a specification contains an event pattern.
-Queries are essentially just made up of event patterns, with the additional ability to calculate aggregates.
+Queries are just event event patterns, with the additional ability to compute aggregates.

 This section covers the basics of event patterns.
 For further functionality covering more complex scenarios see the advanced features.